-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- The canonical comparison key for a host: a normalised string the host guards

-@iproute@ canonical literal through @IP@ 'show', so equivalent spellings of one
+to the @iproute@ canonical literal through @IP@ 'show', so equivalent spellings of one

 address collapse to one key: compressed versus expanded IPv6